 Interactive System Design (ISD) is an integral part of Human Computer Interaction (HCI) curriculum.
 Human Computer Interaction is an important part of Informatics (this is the world often used to cover all science fields related with computers and information processing).
-HCI is taught at many Computer Science, Information Science and similar schools and departments.
+HCI is taught at many Computer Science, Information Science and similar departments.

 ISD is one of the few core HCI courses that stand on the crossroads of cognitive science courses, computer-programming courses, and advanced system courses.
 Cognitive science courses such as human information processing or human factors teach you about humans and human side of information systems.
 System courses teach you about advanced information systems and their technical side.
 Programming courses give you skills to develop programming artifacts.
 Core HCI courses bring all that together by teaching you about human-computer interfaces - interactive side of information systems, the side that connects humans with technology.

 A course on interactive system design is probably the most important of all core HCI courses.
 It is supposed to teach how to professionally design and evaluate usable interactive systems.
 This course has its roots in cognitive science courses and connects to other core HCI courses such as Introduction to HCI or interface development tools.

 A graduate degree on human-computer interaction may feature two to four core HCI courses.
 In this context an ISD course usually concentrates solely on theories, principles, and methodologies of interface design and evaluation.
 In the context of a broader Information Science degree, ISD is the only core HCI course.
 In this context, your instructor feels it necessary to extend the traditional content of an ISD course with knowledge that are typically presented in an introductory HCI course (a review of major kinds of interfaces, an introduction to the future generation of HCI).
 In addition, the instructor will allocate some lecture time to build a bridge between this course, your knowledge of human information processing, and you programming skills.